 With a new year upon us comes the age old tradition of resolutions.
-Did you know that vowing to diet and exercise is the most common pledge people make?
+Vowing to diet and exercise is the most common pledge people make.
 Did you also know that many pets need you to make weight loss and exercise a priority for them, too?

 The buddy system is a great motivator.
 If you are one of the many people who are going to follow through with a responsible diet and exercise program, consider including your faithful pet.